 University of Northern Iowa Application Requirements

-Full-time undergraduate tuition for the College of Humanities, Arts and Sciences, College of Social and Behavioral Sciences and the College of Education at the University of Northern Iowa is $6,848 for Iowa residents and $17,340 for non-residents.
-Full-time tuition for the College of Business Administration for undergraduate Iowa residents is $8,450 per year and $18,942 per year for non-residents.
-Graduate tuition for the College of Humanities, Arts and Sciences, College of Social and Behavioral Sciences as well as the College of Education is $8,292 per year for Iowa residents and $18,766 for non-residents.
-Tuition at the College of Business Administration is $9,924 for Iowa residents and $20,398 for non-residents.
+Graduate tuition for the College of Humanities, Arts and Sciences, College of Social and Behavioral Sciences as well as the College of Education is $8,292 per year for residents and $18,766 for non-residents while full tuition at the College of Business Administration is $9,924 for residents and $20,398 for non-residents.

 More than 80 percent of students receive some type of assistance for tuition.
 In order to qualify,, they must complete the Free Application for Federal Student Aid (FAFSA) and the form must be renewed each year.
 Assistance may be offered in the form of grants, scholarships, loans or work-study programs.

 The University of Northern Iowa believes that bigger is not necessarily better and cheaper does not mean you get the best value.
 Despite being a smaller college and costing less than other universities, the University of Northern Iowa stands out because of their award-winning and nationally recognized programs that create successful graduates who are prepared for life and the workplace.